ryczypior/discord-webhook-for-mybb/README.md

 * In your forum'S ACP config section (plugin settings) select "Discord Webhooks for MyBB" and paste webhooks url into "Discord Webhooks URL" field
 * In this section you also need to specify which forum threads and posts are being sent to the Discord Webhook

-After you save these settings, you should see new threads and posts from selected forums on your Discord channel
+After you save these settings, you should see new threads and posts from selected forums on your Discord channel.

+You can also use different discord webhooks for user registrations, new threads and new posts.

 Multiple instances of this plugin:
 =================================